realA10001986/VSR/README.md

 This can also be set/changed through a TCD keypad via BTTFN (8050 - 8059).
 Such a change will be saved immediately.

-##### &#9193; Shuffle at startup

-When checked, songs are shuffled when the device is booted.
-When unchecked, songs will be played in order.

-Shuffle mode can be changed at any time through the VSR's buttons in _MusicPlayer_ [button mode](#music-player-mode) or via TCD (8222/8555); however, a change through buttons or TCD is not saved.

 #### <ins>Settings for Night Mode</ins>

 ##### &#9193; Display off